-Esri, the Esri globe logo, ArcSDE, ArcMap, ArcCatalog, ArcGIS, SDE, Spatial Database Engine, esri.com, arcgis.com, and @esri.com are trademarks, registered trademarks, or service marks of Esri in the United States, the European Community, or certain other jurisdictions.
-Other companies and products mentioned herein may be trademarks or registered trademarks of their respective trademark owners.
+Esri, the Esri globe logo, ArcSDE, ArcCatalog, ArcMap, ArcGIS, SDE, Spatial Database Engine, esri.com, and @esri.com are trademarks, service marks, or registered marks of Esri in the United States, the European Community, or certain other jurisdictions.
+Other companies and products or services mentioned herein may be trademarks, service marks, or registered marks of their respective mark owners.